-5.8.2 Fees and commission income
+6.8.2 Fees and commission income

-The Bank earns fee and commission income from a diverse range of financial services it provides to its customers.
-Fee and commission income is recognised at an amount that reflects the consideration to which the Bank expects to be entitled in exchange for providing the services.
+The Bank and its subsidiary earn fee and commission income from a diverse range of financial services it provides to its customers.
+Fee and commission income is recognised at an amount that reflects the consideration to which the Bank and its subsidiary expect to be entitled in exchange for providing the services.
 The performance obligations, as well as the timing of their satisfaction, are identified, and determined, at the inception of the contract.
-The Bank's revenue contracts do not typically include multiple performance obligations, as explained further in 5.8.2.1 and 5.8.2.2 below.
-When the Bank provides a service to its customers, consideration is invoiced and generally due immediately upon satisfaction of a service provided at a point in time or at the end of the contract period for a service provided over time (unless otherwise specified in 5.8.2.1 and 5.8.2.2 below).
-The Bank has generally concluded that it is the principal in its revenue arrangements because it typically controls the services before transferring them to the customer.
+The Bank's revenue contracts do not typically include multiple performance obligations, as explained further in 6.8.2.1 and 6.8.2.2 below.
+When the Bank and its subsidiary provide a service to its customers, consideration is invoiced and generally due immediately upon satisfaction of a service provided at a point in time or at the end of the contract period for a service provided over time (unless otherwise specified in 6.8.2.1 and 6.8.2.2 below).
+The Bank and its subsidiary have generally concluded that it is the principal in its revenue arrangements because it typically controls the services before transferring them to the customer.

-5.8.2.1 Fee and commission income from services where performance obligations are satisfied over time
+6.8.2.1 Fee and commission income from services where performance obligations are satisfied over time

-Performance obligations satisfied over time include services where the customer simultaneously receives and consumes the benefits provided by the Bank's performance as the Bank performs.
+Performance obligations satisfied over time include services where the customer simultaneously receives and consumes the benefits provided by the performance of the Bank and its subsidiary as they perform.

-5.8.2.2 Fee and commission income from providing services where performance obligations are satisfied at a point in time
+6.8.2.2 Fee and commission income from providing services where performance obligations are satisfied at a point in time

-Services provided where the Bank's performance obligations are satisfied at a point in time are recognized once control of the services is transferred to the customer.
+Services provided where the performance obligations of the Bank and its subsidiary are satisfied at a point in time are recognized once control of the services is transferred to the customer.
 This is typically on completion of the underlying transaction or service or, for fees or components of fees that are linked to a certain performance, after fulfilling the corresponding performance criteria.
 These include fees and commissions arising from negotiating or participating in the negotiation of a transaction for a third party, such as the arrangement/participation or negotiation of the acquisition of shares or other securities, or the purchase or sale of businesses, brokerage and underwriting fees.

-The Bank typically has a single performance obligation with respect to these services, which is to successfully complete the transaction specified in the contract.
+The Bank and its subsidiary typically have a single performance obligation with respect to these services, which is to successfully complete the transaction specified in the contract.